Ibstock SurgeryTel: 01530 263467

 You will receive a letter direct from the central Retinal Screening department to advise you of the date and time of your appointment.

-The dates for the 2018 Saturday flu clinics have now passed, please contact reception if you would like to book a flu vaccination.
+We are now booking for the 2019 Saturday flu clinics, please contact reception if you would like to book a flu vaccination.

 The practice has become an official parkrun practice.
 This means we want to encourage doctors, staff and patients to join a parkrun.